MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 Lists sync is set up to automatically sign users in with their Windows account credentials.
 If you enable this setting, people who used Microsoft Lists previously and who are signed in on an Azure AD-joined PC will no longer be able to set up Lists sync without entering their account credentials.

 > [!IMPORTANT]
-> If the [Office browser extension](https://microsoftedge.microsoft.com/addons/detail/office/gggmmkjegpiggikcnhidnjjhmicpibll?source=sfw) isn't installed on users' Chromium-based browsers (Microsoft Edge, Chrome, etc.), we strongly recommend leaving silent account configuration enabled to ensure the seamless operation of List sync via Microsoft.SharePoint.exe.
+> If the M365 browser extension isn't installed on users' Chromium-based browsers (Microsoft Edge, Google Chrome, and so on), we recommend leaving silent account configuration enabled to ensure the seamless operation of List sync.

 Enabling this policy sets the following registry key value to 1: